stackfoundation/docs/articles/docker.md

-# Quick Start for Docker Users
+# Sandbox for Docker users

 If you are already a Docker user, Sandbox will make your life with Docker even easier.
-This quick start guide is designed to show Docker users how they can use Sandbox to take Docker further for daily development tasks like building applications, and running unit and functional tests.
+This guide is designed to show Docker users how they can use Sandbox to take Docker further for daily development tasks like building applications, and running unit and functional tests.

+We'll start by showing how Sandbox provides some additional conveniences in dealing with Docker in 3 specific areas:
+* Building from source
+* Mounting volumes
+* Health checks for services

+Then, we'll see how taken together, these additional conveniences allow you to think differently about how you use Docker for daily development tasks.

 ## Building from source